-We all use old sayings from our heritage and culture without giving any thought to the truths behind them or their origins.
-Yet, sometimes I hear something and I think to myself, “I wonder how that old saying got started….”
+We all use old sayings from our heritage and culture without considering their truths or origins.
+Yet sometimes, I hear something and think to myself, “I wonder how that old saying got started….”
 Do you ever wonder about this?
-Just for fun, let’s take a look into the hourglass of time and discover the true meanings of some of these familiar old sayings.
+Just for fun, let’s look into the hourglass of time and discover the true meanings of some of these familiar old sayings.

-Growing up in the deep south, I understood my grandparents when they used certain sayings.
+Growing up in the Deep South, I understood my grandparents’ use of certain sayings.
 Papa would say, “I’m gonna hope him do that tomorrow.”
 We all knew he meant he was going to help the person tomorrow.
 Granny would say, “I’ve got a pawn of cornbread in the oven.”
 We knew a small pan of cornbread was cooking.

 Some of the old sayings we use or are familiar with go back over 300 years!
-That’s as far as I could trace their use so I’m sure some of them go back even further.
+That’s as far as I could trace their use, so I’m sure some of them will go back even further.

-I’m always interested in the stories of people and customs.
-I enjoy sharing and learning from the past to enrich the future as I’m sure you know from our Voices of Heritage series.
-Reflection on the past to make a brighter future is about being positively thoughtful, to me.
+I’m always interested in people’s stories and customs.
+As you know from our Voices of Heritage series, I enjoy sharing and learning from the past to enrich the future.
+Reflecting on the past to make a brighter future is about being positively thoughtful.

 Having broken down fences or livestock on the loose was a bad reflection on a farmer.
 Not only did it indicate he was lazy or incapable of maintaining his farm, but also of looking after his livestock.